 Crowd and Campus Life:

 This really is what ‘university life’ is all about.
 A small college town, a number of colleges, thousands of fellow students, and the freedom to make your own decisions.
 Many students prefer going to a college in a big city, to get a taste of the ‘American Urban Life’, but if you want to know what a university should be like, this is where to start.
 A highly diverse crowd has students from all walks of life, and it’s never hard to find people to get along with.
 It’s a wonderful experience at one of the best places to be on the East Coast.

-Not a university for high-rankers, and not a university for city-seekers.
-But for an average student who wants a great experience along with a good education, University of North Carolina – Chapel Hill is one of the best colleges to apply to.
+UNC Chapel Hill is a university for high-rankers and a good bet for those who are looking for a career in Computer Science (CS).
+For an average student who wants a great experience along with a good education, University of North Carolina – Chapel Hill is one of the best colleges to apply to.